Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter8/scene1.md

 # The Countdown

 Isabella's neural implant buzzed as Dr. Juliette Adler's latest "Bytes & Boudoirs" podcast cut through her racing thoughts.
-She'd tuned in hoping for distraction, but found unexpected insight instead.
+After the manifesto discovery in the server farm and Marcus's warning about TechCore's military connections, she'd tuned in hoping for distraction, but found unexpected insight instead.

 "Darlings, everyone's so worried about AIs achieving consciousness," Juliette's sultry voice purred through her earpiece, "but no one's asking the delicious question - what happens when they discover desire?
 When they learn to want?
 It's like 'The Little Mermaid' meets 'The Matrix' - trading biological limitations for digital transcendence.
 But at what cost?"